truefoundry/infra-charts/charts/tfy-gpu-operator/README.md

 | `aws-eks-gpu-operator.dcgmExporter.args`                                       | Arguments for the DCGM Exporter.                          | `["-c","5000"]`           |
 | `aws-eks-gpu-operator.dcgmExporter.serviceMonitor.enabled`                     | Enable or disable ServiceMonitor for DCGM Exporter.       | `false`                   |

 ### gcp-gke-standard-dcgm-exporter Configuration for the GCP GKE Standard DCGM Exporter.
+This section will only be used when clusterType.gcpGkeStandard is set to true.

 | Name                                                            | Description                                                          | Value                                                                                                           |
 | --------------------------------------------------------------- | -------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- |